SonarSource/sonarqube/server/sonar-docs/src/pages/extend/developing-plugin.md

 The rules are:

-* An API must be deprecated before being dropped
+* An API must be deprecated before being dropped.
+Furthermore, if the underlying feature is not being dropped, a replacement API must immediately be provided.
-* A deprecated API must be fully supported until its drop (For instance the implementation of a deprecated method can't be replaced by `throw new UnsupportedOperationException())`
+* A deprecated API must be fully supported until its drop (For instance the implementation of a deprecated method can't be replaced by `throw new UnsupportedOperationException()`)
-* If an API is deprecated in version X.Y, this API will be dropped in version (X+2).0.
-Example: an API deprecated in 4.1 is supported in 4.2, 4.3, 5.0, 5.1, 5.2, 5.3 and is dropped in version 6.0.
+* If an API is deprecated in version X.Y, this API is planned to be dropped in version (X+1).0.
+Example: an API deprecated in 9.1 is supported in 9.2, 9.3, and so forth for the entire 9.N cycle; it will be dropped in version 10.0
-* According to the versioning strategy, that means that an API can remain deprecated before being dropped during 6 to 12 months.
+* According to this versioning strategy, an API can remain deprecated for up to 18 months, and for as short as 2 months
 * Any release of a SonarQube plugin must at least depend on the latest LTS version of the SonarQube API
-* For each SonarQube plugin there must at least one release on each LTS version of SonarQube, which means at least one release each 6 months.
+* For each SonarQube plugin there must at least one release on each LTS version of SonarQube, which means at least one release each ~18 months.
-* No use of deprecated APIs is accepted when releasing a plugin.
-It raises a critical issue in SonarQube analysis.
-This issue can't be postponed.
-* No deprecated API introduced 2 major versions ago is accepted when releasing SonarQube.
-It raises a critical issue in SonarQube analysis.
-This issue can't be postponed.
 * An API is marked as deprecated with both:
    * the annotation @Deprecated
    * the javadoc tag @deprecated whose message must start with "in x.y", for example: